 English is the language used in the international Computer Science programme.
-Skills in other languages are not required.
+Danish classes will be taught in both Danish and English.

 11.1 Examinations

 Examinations are to be submitted/presented in understandable English or Danish.
 Students with other native languages can seek exemption from the fact that formulation and spelling skills can influence the evaluation of the final examination project or any exam for which the Curriculum specifies that such skills are included in the evaluation.
 Application for exemption should be sent to the head of department at least four weeks prior to the examination.